 The Snack Garden project was conducted by a team of design students from the Integrated Product Design (IPD) Program of Penn.
 It aimed to encourage children to eat a healthier and more balanced diet, by not only offering specially designed dining plates to school, but also actively engages elementary school and high school students in the process of designing and promoting new products addressing healthy eating habits.
 The project built on designs for plates done in 2013 by an IPD student, in partnership with the Agatston Urban Nutrition Initiative at the Netter Center for Community Partnerships at Penn.
 The team held two guided branding workshops with the crew from Rebel Ventures, including high school students from various West Philadelphia high schools. \ The special plates were manufactured and tested at Comegys Elementary School in West Philadelphia to gather student feedback.
 A marketing plan was conducted for the project, branded "The Snack Garden" in the summer of 2016.

 Proactive Practice examines cutting edge social impact design firms to understand how innovations in business practice make their work possible.
 In the past two decades, designers have increasingly engaged projects serving social, economic, or environmental equity.
 The project is examining a handful of these firms in order to understand how their business models allow them to shape their own opportunities to impact their communities, and detail how their financial and practice structure allows them to be financially sustainable while delivering on a social mission.
-This project builds on the Scale / Scope symposium at Penn Design in Spring 2014, in which design students and practitioners shared how their methods allow them to impact systemic issues of wide relevance.
+This project builds on the Scale / Scope symposium at the Weitzman School in Spring 2014, in which design students and practitioners shared how their methods allow them to impact systemic issues of wide relevance.
 Proactive Practice builds on and deepens this commitment by PennDesign to fostering a new generation of socially engaged designers.
 Proactive Practice is a project of Nick McClintock (M.Arch/MLA ’16), Gilad Meron, and Mia Scharphie, with Daniel Barber acting as faculty advisor.
 Proactive Practice will publish its findings online in 2016.

 Finally, the WASTE NOT/Redux project aimed to develop sculptural installations using discarded construction materials, repurposed back into communities in Philadelphia that are experiencing rapid growth and transformation.
 Installations were intended to develop a public dialogue between designers, community members, and industry about waste and development in their respective neighborhoods, as well as give back to the community functional spaces and amenities to support their needs.
 The team worked with Southeast by Southeast in South Philadelphia to design a gardening structure that would allow community members to grow and cultivate herbs and vegetables, and educate youth in the traditions of the area's refugee communities.
 The team worked with Revolution Recovery and Recycled Artists in Residency to gather materials for the project, and also coordinated with the City of Philadelphia’s Office of Arts, Culture and the Creative Economy to identify appropriate sites and partners.
 The installation was completed in April 2016.